coreos/docs/etcd/getting-started-with-etcd.md

   initial_cluster_state:       new
 ```

-If you are unable to provision your machine using Container Linux configs, check out the [Setting up etcd v3 on Container Linux "by hand"][by-hand]
+If you are unable to provision your machine using Container Linux configs, refer to [Setting up etcd v3 on Container Linux "by hand"][by-hand].

 ## Reading and writing to etcd